 Pescara– €500- €600

 Rental Contract Type

-Another thing you need to thinking about when renting in Italy is the contract type.
-This can effect your price quite a bit, it can also determine things like your residency.
+Another thing you need to think about when renting in Italy is the contract type.
+This can affect your price quite a bit, it can also determine things like your residency.

 Under the table